 \subsection{Tools for Generating Synthetic Datasets}

-With the rapid development of deep learning, the demand of researchers for synthetic datasets has increased in recent years, which has led to the rise of the development of various tools for generating these datasets \cite{SAPIEN}.
-For robotics and computer vision applications, PyBullet and MuJoCo \cite{MuJoCo} are commonly used physical simulators for generating synthetic data.
-Xie \etal \cite{TOD} pre-trained an RGB-D unseen object instance segmentation model using PyBullet.
-Tobin \etal \cite{Domain_randomization} used MuJoCo to generate synthetic images with domain randomization, which can bridge the Sim-to-Real gap by realistically randomizing 3D content.
+With the rapid development of deep learning, the demand of researchers for synthetic datasets has increased in recent years, leading to the increased development of various tools for generating these datasets \cite{SAPIEN}.
+For robotics and computer vision applications, PyBullet and MuJoCo \cite{MuJoCo} are commonly used physical simulators to generate synthetic data.
+Xie \textit{et al.} \cite{TOD} pre-trained an RGB-D unseen object instance segmentation model using PyBullet.
+Tobin \textit{et al.} \cite{Domain_randomization} used MuJoCo to generate synthetic images with domain randomization, which can bridge the Sim-to-Real gap by realistically randomizing 3D content.
 Simulation tools such as PyBullet and MuJoCo typically come with renderers that are accessible and flexible, but they lack physically based light transport simulation, photorealism, material definitions, and camera effects.

 To obtain better rendering capabilities, researchers also explored the use of video game-based simulation tools, such as Unreal Engine (UE4) or Unity 3D.
 For example, Qiu and Yuille \cite{UnrealCV} exported specific metadata by adding a plugin to UE4.
 Besides, Unity 3D can generate metadata and produce scenes for computer vision applications using the official computer vision package.
 Although game engines provide the most advanced rendering technology, they prioritize frame rate over image quality and offer limited capabilities in light transport simulation.